rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 Quality
 -------

-**AO quality** - Ambient Occlusion.
+**FAST_AO_POINTS** (preprocessor definition - bottom of GUI).
 Number of sample points.
 The is your speed vs quality knob; higher is better but slower.
-Maximum 12, but in DirectX 9 you need to set AO_POINTS global preprocessor definition instead of this slider to go that high.
-Tip: Hit reload button after changing this (performance bug workaround.)

-**AO max distance** - The ambient occlusion effect fades until it is zero at this distance.
-Helps avoid avoid artefacts if the game uses fog or haze.
-If you see deep shadows in the clouds then reduce this.
-If the game has long, clear views then increase it.
+Minimum is 2; don't go above 12 - algorithm isn't designed to take advantage of more points.
+If you break it by setting an invalid value you may need to go into the game's directory and edit the value in ReShadePreset.ini to fix it.

 Output mode
 -----------